-The Graduate School of Nursing was re-accredited in 2015, by the Commission on Collegiate Nursing Education (CCNE).
+The Graduate School of Nursing was re-accredited in 2015, by the New England Commission of Higher Education (NECHE).

-The UMass Medical School campus, which includes the Graduate School of Nursing, is accredited by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.
+The UMass Medical School campus, which includes the Graduate School of Nursing, is accredited by the New England Commission of Higher Education (NECHE).

-Inquiries regarding the accrediation status by the NEASC should be directed to the administrative staff of the institution.
+Inquiries regarding the accrediation status by the NECHE should be directed to the administrative staff of the institution.
 Individuals may also contact:

 3 Burlington Woods Drive, Suite 100

 A list of institutions with educational affiliations at the Graduate School of Nursing are listed below:

 - Ajay Anand, PC; Weston, Mass.

 - Aum Healing Center; Boston, Mass.